networknt/light-doc/content/en/tutorial/springboot/servlet/_index.md

       - swaggerui
 ```

 Please note that we have defined two default chains.
 One is named default-spring for Spring Boot and one is called default-light for Light-4j.
-The different is that light-4j chain has body parser handler wired in.
+The difference is that light-4j chain has a body parser handler wired in.
 As Spring Boot controllers need Body stream, we cannot consume the body in the request chain so that body handler is skipped.

 Also, the light-4j endpoint has a final business handler and Spring Boot endpoint only has a middleware handler chain default-spring.
 The spring-servlet module will automatically call the IntialServletHandler once the handlers in default-spring are all executed.